cybasoft/carepro/installation.md

 If  you are on development/testing server, create the respective directories and copy the database.php and config.php there.

 * Run `php index.php migration run` to run a new migration copy or just `php index.php migration run <version number>`  to upgrade to the latest migration.

-* In production mode, run `php indx.php migration run force`
-* Run  `php index.php migration seed <table (optional)>`

-> The Table option can be left blank to run all available seeds.
+*`php indx.php migration run`, you will need to confirm by typing in production mode "yes"
+* `composer install` install dependencies
+* Run `php index.php migration seed` to run all available seeds or `php index.php migration seed SeederClass` where SeederClass is the name of the seeder file.
+Ommit the numeric portion '00_' and extension '.php'.

-Available seed options:
+Available seeders:

-`php index.php migration seed users`- Create admin user

-`php index.php migration seed groups` - Create admin, manager, staff and parent groups
+`UsersTableSeeder`
+`GroupsTableSeeder`
+`NewsTableSeeder`
+`RoomsTableSeeder`
+`CalendarTableSeeder`

 > IMPORTNANT!
 Remember to set your application to production in index.php when setup is complete!
 You can also set environment in your .htaccess by adding `SetEnv CI_ENV production`